August 28, 2024

-- The implementation of IT system changes that has resulted in additional workload and frustration for case managers; and
+- Issues with the implementation of IT system changes have resulted in additional workload and frustration for case managers; and

 - Unanticipated complications with the transition of members to new case management agencies (CMAs) to achieve conflict-free case management.